 A smile pulled at the sides of my reluctant mouth.
 "I'm getting better."

-I stared hard at her, smile suddenly fading, and when I spoke my voice was tense.
+I stared hard at her, smile suddenly fading, and when I spoke my voice was low, terse.
 "What monster?"

-She ignored my question, saying, "Mr. Gerdol saw it first, and everyone made fun of him and said he drinks too much.
+She ignored my question.
+"Mr. Gerdol saw it first, and everyone made fun of him and said he drinks too much.
 I didn't believe him either because he's not a very nice man, and my mom doesn't like him.
 But then …"

 I swallowed thickly.
 "But then …?"
 I prompted almost silently.